-Dean is Professor of Economics at Yale University and President and Founder of IPA.
-He is a graduate of the University of Chicago's Harris Graduate School of Public Policy and Graduate School of Business and received his Ph.D in 2002 from the Massachusetts Institute of Technology.
-Recipient of the National Science Foundation CAREER Award, the Presidential Early Career Award for Scientists and Engineers (PECASE), and the Alfred P. Sloan Research Fellowship, Dean is also a research fellow at the Abdul Latif Jameel Poverty Action Lab and the Bureau for Research and Economic Analysis of Development.
+Dean Karlan is the Frederic Esser Nemmers Distinguished Professor of Economics and Finance at Northwestern University's Kellogg School of Management and Co-Director of the Global Poverty Research Lab.
+He is the Founder of Innovations for Poverty Action and Co-Founder (with Elijah Goldberg) of ImpactMatters.
+He is a graduate of the University of Chicago's Harris Graduate School of Public Policy and Graduate School of Business, and received his Ph.D in 2002 from the Massachusetts Institute of Technology.
+Dean is a recipient of the National Science Foundation CAREER Award, the Presidential Early Career Award for Scientists and Engineers (PECASE), and the Alfred P. Sloan Research Fellowship.
+In addition, he is on the Executive Committee of the Board of Directors of the Abdul Latif Jameel Poverty Action Lab (J-PAL).

-Annie is responsible for leading the strategic directions of IPA, the implementation of its strategic plan and the day to day operations.
+Annie Duflo is responsible for leading the strategic directions of IPA, the implementation of its strategic plan and the day to day operations.
 Previously, Annie served as IPA's Research Director where she managed IPA's research network, staff capacity-building, and new project development.
 She also played a key role in the scaling up of successful programs with particular focus on education.
 Annie has a wealth of experience implementing and managing randomized evaluations in the field.
 Prior to joining IPA, Annie was the Executive Director of the Centre for Microfinance (CMF) at the Institute for Financial Management and Research (IFMR) in Chennai, India, which she joined at its creation.
 Annie holds a Master of Public Administration and International Development degree from Harvard University's John F. Kennedy School of Government and Master in Social Sciences from EHESS (École des Hautes Études en Sciences Sociales)/ ENS (École Normale Supérieure) in Paris.
 Read more about Annie here.